Calvinbullock/enCrypt/README.md

 # Overview
-This program will encrypt file and for security and privacy.
-It will allow both command line interaction as well as a more guided console exspeiance.
+This program will encrypt files for security and privacy.
+It will allow both command-line interaction as well as a more guided console experience.

-flags:

-This purpues for this program is to help me learn the rust programing langwage as well as to learn more about using libraies.
-In this case it is a cryptographic one.
+This program aims to help me learn the Rust programing language and learn more about using libraries.
+In this case, it is a cryptographic one.

+install:

+git clone ....

+Run:
+...

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

-I am using the rustc pakadge from the ubuntu apt repositories. this includes rust version 1.71.1
+I am using the rustc package from the Ubuntu apt repositories. this includes Rust version 1.71.1

 My editer is vim/neovim and vs code.